AdityaGupta20871/GSOC_PROPOSAL/README.md

 **Technical Challenge:** The current contract design primarily handles ERG as the contribution currency.

-**Innovative Solution:** Implement a simplified approach that allows the project creator to select a single base token (which can be ERG or any other token, including stablecoins) per project while avoiding unnecessary complexity.
+**Solution:** Implement a simplified approach that allows the project creator to select a single base token (which can be ERG or any other token, including stablecoins) per project while avoiding unnecessary complexity.

 **Theoretical Framework:**